saleha-12/bike_sharing/README.md

 | Saleha Ejaz Qureshi | [saleha-12](https://github.com/saleha-12) |Model Buidling and Evaluation|video here|
 | Efren Tumialan Tenorio | [efrenltt24](https://github.com/efrenltt24) |Model Optimization through Hyperparameter Tuning|video here|

+## Conclusion

+Our analysis of the Capital Bikeshare dataset has yielded valuable insights for bike-sharing companies looking to expand into new markets.
+Through rigorous data cleaning, exploratory analysis, and model development, we've created a robust predictive framework that can forecast bike rental demand with high accuracy.

+Our analysis revealed that bike rental demand is influenced by multiple weather factors beyond just temperature.
+By incorporating humidity and wind speed into our model, we captured a more comprehensive picture of how environmental conditions affect ridership.
+The feature importance analysis highlighted significant temporal patterns in bike usage, with hour of the day, season, and month being strong predictors.
+This information allows companies to optimize fleet distribution throughout the day and across seasons.

+The Random Forest model achieved an impressive R² score of 0.884, explaining nearly 90% of the variance in bike rentals.
+The hyperparameter-tuned version further reduced prediction errors, with a Mean Absolute Error of just 30.13 bikes.
+These results demonstrate the effectiveness of our approach in creating a reliable predictive model.

+The insights from our model provide actionable intelligence for bike-sharing companies, enabling them to anticipate demand fluctuations based on weather forecasts, plan maintenance during predicted low-demand periods, optimize bike distribution across stations, and make data-driven decisions about fleet size when expanding to new locations.

+By combining rigorous data science methodology with business-focused analysis, our project delivers not just a predictive model, but a valuable decision-making tool for the bike-sharing industry.